A-kly/School-Vault/PSYCH 258/Topic 10 - Visual Imagery & Propositions.md

 ![RT as a function of distance](PSYCH%20258/Attachments/p258s10-4.png)

-- time to scan between imagined objects correlates with -------- between those objects on a map
+- time to scan between imagined objects correlates with ==distance== between those objects on a map

 Kosslyn (1973): distance